Skip to content

 ./holohub run surgical_scene_recon train

-Step 4: Dynamic Rendering with Trained Model#
+Step 4: Dynamic Rendering with a Trained Model#

 ./holohub run surgical_scene_recon render